Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 - This field is of INT type.
 It specifies the units of O- blood type at the institution.

 #### Test to verify each table
 - There is a function in the "sm_dbAPI.py" file called "test_tables(db_filename)".
-Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_mokeys_db".
+Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_monkeys_db".
 This "test_tables" function tests each database table to make sure the data was filled in correctly.
 Each table is tested with a query of the database and the known output.
 It lets the developer know if all of the tests passed by prints "Tests Passed" messages when running the "sm_dbAPI.py" file to set-up the database.
-- The test for the Bloodbanks_and_Hospitals table is if ('''SELECT * FROM Bloodbanks_and_Hospitals WHERE Institution_ID = 64;''') == (64, 'Hospital', 'Yuma County', 'Wray', 'CO', 76650, 13526, 2500, 441, 7300, 1000, 11000, 1941) which resulted in "First Test Passed!?" when the "sm_dbAPI.py" file executed.
+- The test for the Bloodbanks_and_Hospitals table is if ('''SELECT * FROM Bloodbanks_and_Hospitals WHERE Institution_ID = 64;''') == (64, 'Hospital', 'Yuma County', 'Wray', 'CO', 76650, 13526, 2500, 441, 7300, 1000, 11000, 1941) which resulted in "First Test Passed!" when the "sm_dbAPI.py" file executed.

 ### <u>Table: Donor</u>

 #### Table Description
-- This page houses all of the information for each blood donor in the space monkeys network.
+- This page houses all of the information for each blood donor in the Space Monkeys network.
 The PRIMARY KEY is the Donor_ID which is unique for each blood donor.

 #### Field names and short description
 Donor_ID